Brian582/Calculator/README.md

 In CSS, I styled the calculator, the buttons, and the display bar.

-In JavaScript, I wrote code to evaluate the expression and clear the display bar.
+In JavaScript, I wrote code to evaluate the expression and clear the calculator.